 Athletes know that a great coach helps them perfect their work.
 Practice makes it perfect.
 A master couples therapist can also know both of you well, and know those triggers, to help you break those negative patterns.

-We encourage couples to come weekly for 6-12 weeks before spreading out their sessions.
+We encourage couples to come weekly for 6-12 weeks before spreading out their online couples counseling.
 It keeps those new ideas you are learning fresh in your mind and breaks old, destructive patterns.
 Those first 6-12 sessions lay down the foundation for a new way of relating.

-We even offer discounts to couples purchasing their sessions in 6-week packages.
+We even offer discounts to couples purchasing their online couples counseling sessions in 6-week packages.